WycliffeAssociates/Jar2AppImage/README.md

 # Jar2AppImage
-Generic scripts and documentation to take a fat or shadow jar and make it into a linux AppImage
+Generic scripts and documentation to take a jdk11 fat or shadow jar and make it into a linux AppImage bundled with a jdk11 jre.
+Uses [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and [AdoptOpenJDK 11](https://github.com/AdoptOpenJDK/openjdk11-binaries)

 ## Usage